 What alternatives to DSA are there?

 Research Council-funded students can apply for additional disability-related financial support from their research organisation.
-This is also called a DSA, but isn't related to the main government DSA and cannot be received in conjunction with it.
+This is also called a DSA, but it isn't related to the main government DSA and cannot be received in conjunction with it.

 Contact the named disability adviser at your research organisation to arrange a needs assessment directly with them, as it's the organisation that provides the funding.
 Read more about Research Council funding.

 Alternatively, if you're ineligible to receive DSA, you may be able to find other forms of postgraduate funding for disabled students at your university, as well as through various charities and foundations.
-For instance, there may be a number of scholarships and bursaries on offer.
+For instance, there may be a number of Masters scholarships and bursaries on offer.

 Find out more